Akhtam Nazarov: Career

-Club

-In November 2019, Nazarov signed for Bangladesh Champions Bashundhara Kings on a one-year contract.
+In November 2019, Nazarov signed for Bangladesh champions Bashundhara Kings on a one-year contract.

 On 22 July 2020, Nazarov returned to FC Istiklol, signing a contract until the end of the 2021 season.

 On 30 January 2023, Istiklol announced that Nazarov was leaving the club to sign for Andijon on a two-year contract.
+On 12 July 2023, Istiklol announced the return of Nazarov.